rspeele/TaskBuilder.fs/README.md

 The other files are tests which you do not need to copy (but again, you are free to do so).

-Note that by default, if you open `FSharp.Control.Tasks`, you'll get a `task { ... }` builder that behaves as closely to C#'s async methods as possible.
+Note that by default, if you open `FSharp.Control.Tasks.V2`, you'll get a `task { ... }` builder that behaves as closely to C#'s async methods as possible.

-However, I have also included a version of the `task { ... }` builder under `FSharp.Control.Tasks.ContextInsensitive` which makes one minor change: it will automatically call `task.ConfigureAwait(false)` on every task you await.
+However, I have also included a version of the `task { ... }` builder under `FSharp.Control.Tasks.V2.ContextInsensitive` which makes one minor change: it will automatically call `task.ConfigureAwait(false)` on every task you await.

 This can improve performance if you're writing library code or server-side code